tommytracey/udacity/self-driving-nano/projects/3-behavioral-cloning/project-writeup-v1.md

-#**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Behavioral Cloning Project**
+**Udacity Nanodegree &nbsp; | &nbsp; Self-Driving Car Engineer**
+# Project 3: Behavioral Cloning

+### Goals
-The goals / steps of this project are the following:
+The goals of this project are to:
 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+* Train and validate the model
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 [//]: # (Image References)